-Lilium releases new footage of air taxi as it completes early flight testing and builds first manufacturing facility
+Lilium releases new flight footage and builds first manufacturing facility

 - Lilium Jet completes first phase of flight testing, now flying at speeds exceeding 100 km/h